 As a business owner, you’ve spent years building a staff that does their work well and coordinates as a team.
-Anything that threatens that balance should be avoided, whether it’s a two-week notice or a workers’ comp claim.
+Anything that threatens that balance—such as a workers comp claim—should be avoided.

-Workplace accidents not only affect your insurance policy/premiums, they also affect your productivity.
+Workplace accidents and injuries not only affect your insurance premiums, they can have a devastating impact on productivity.
 Workplace injury prevention is just good business practice.

-Here are the 10 most common workplace injuries plus some steps you can take as an employee or a supervisor to avoid tragedy and stay at the top of your game.
+Here are the 10 most common workplace injury examples, plus some steps you can take—as an employee or a supervisor—to avoid tragedy and maintain a safe work environment.

 1. Slips, Trips, and Falls

-Slips, trips, and falls are one of the most common workplace injuries because they can occur in so many different ways.
-A puddle on the floor of a restaurant kitchen, an unstable ladder, or an unsecured rug can all cause an employee to miss work due to an injury.
+Slips, trips, and falls are some of the most common workplace injuries because they can occur in so many different ways.
+A puddle on the floor of a restaurant kitchen, an unstable ladder, an unsecured rug—any of these safety hazards have the potential to disrupt an orderly workplace.

 This is a shame, because slip & fall accidents are relatively easy to prevent.
 Here are some steps you can take to prevent fall-related injuries at work.